 Amongst other things the stylistic development of the humble earplug epitomized the clash of cultures experienced when men conditioned to working with animal husbandry in the rural areas, left their homes to eke out a living in modern urban economies.

-Appreciated by viewers simply as elements of style, earplugs were seen in Johannesburg worn by the male staff of apartment blocks in Hillbrow, Killarney and Rosebank up until the 1990s.
-One can speculate that the earplugs with the white ground made a sartorial statement when combined with the so called “kitchen boy” white outfit with 2 rows of red trim, used by staff at this time.
+Appreciated by viewers simply as elements of style, earplugs were seen in Johannesburg worn by the male staff of apartment blocks in Hillbrow, Orange Grove, Killarney, Yeoville and Rosebank up until the 1990s.
+One can speculate that the earplugs with the white ground made a sartorial statement when combined with the so called “kitchen boy” white outfit with 2 rows of red or blue trim, used by staff at this time.

-Earplug designs included triangles, the position of which could be reversed or opposed to each other, linear elements and dots, There were also suns and butterfly motifs (which were stylized) and chevrons or zig zag patterns.
-The form of these geometric elements were sliced into different colours.
+Earplug designs included triangles, the position of which could be reversed or opposed to each other, as it was in beadwork, linear elements and dots.
+There were also suns and butterfly motifs (which were stylized) and chevrons or zig zag patterns.
+The form of these geometric shapes were sliced to comprise different colours.
 But each inlay element is perfectly proportioned and the whole is indicative of brilliant design.

-By the 1960s and 70s designs were simplified and thick brightly coloured vinyl was used instead of Marley tiles to clad the sides of earplugs.
-At this time, the dimensions of these items increased proportionally as brass studs were added, also imparting a rich encrusted surface texture.
+By the 1960s and 70s designs on earplugs were simplified and thick brightly coloured vinyl was used instead of Marley tiles to clad the sides of earplugs.
+The dimensions of these items increased proportionally and brass studs were added, that imparting a rich encrusted surface texture.

-By the late 1980’s urbanized Zulu men and women living in the townships no longer cut their earlobes, but for identity and status, when called to perform marriage or traditional ceremonies, wore a type of clip-on earplug instead.
+By the late 1980’s urbanized Zulu men and women living in the townships no longer cut their earlobes as a sign of identity and status.
+But when called to perform a marriage or traditional ceremony, wore a type of clip-on earplug instead.
 Each ear plug comprised 2 wooden disks decorated with vinyl pieces on the outside but joined in the middle with twisted elastic.
 This exerted the requisite tension to keep the plugs in place when attached to the lobe.